-8 Most Popular Architectural House Styles
+The 8 Most Popular Residential Architectural Styles

-8 Most Popular Architectural House Styles
+The 8 Most Popular Architectural House Styles

 Mediterranean Revival

 Mediterranean Revival is a hallmark style in Florida, particularly well-represented in regions like West Palm Beach.
-This architectural approach draws from the romantic coastal villas of Spain and Italy and is characterized by stucco exteriors, red barrel tile roofs, wrought iron detailing, arched doorways, and expansive patios.
+This architectural approach draws from the coastal villas of Spain and Italy and is characterized by stucco exteriors, red barrel tile roofs, wrought iron detailing, arched doorways, and expansive patios.

 Colonial and Georgian